Code-Institute-Submissions/GMontaque-hangman-game/README.md

 **What was the idea behind building the product?**

 - To allows user to be able to play hangman in a fun environment
-- To allow users to play a relax game
+- To allow users to play a relaxed game
 - Allow users to unlock fun memories of playing hangman
 - Make new memories and to allow them to play the game with others